Key takeaways

 Shop around for a car in your budget

-Making sure to shop for a car that’s within the realm of what you can reasonably afford will ensure you stay on top of the payments.
+Shop for a car within your reasonable affordability range to ensure you stay on top of the payments.
 This, in turn, can help rebuild your credit and keep you on track.

-Review your monthly expenses to determine how much of a car payment your budget will allow.
-As a rule of thumb, car-related expenses should not exceed 20 percent of your total monthly budget — including the cost of gas, maintenance and insurance.
+Review your monthly expenses to determine how much a car payment your budget will allow.
+As a rule of thumb, car-related expenses, including the cost of gas, maintenance and insurance, should not exceed 20 percent of your total monthly budget.

 You may also want to set a target price for your purchase using information available online through websites like Edmunds and Kelley Blue Book, which list new and used car prices as well as insurance cost estimates.